 Kenan Malik is a presenter of ‘Analysis’ and a panelist on ‘The Moral Maze,’ both programs on BBC Radio 4.
 He has written and presented many radio and television documentaries, including ‘Man, Beast and Politics’ (2001), ‘Disunited Kingdom’ (2003), ‘Are Muslims Hated?’
 (2005), ‘Let ’Em All In’ (2005), ‘Skullduggery’ (2006) and ‘Islam, Mullahs and the Media’ (2009).

-Malik’s most recent book is The Quest for a Moral Compass: A Global History of Ethics (2014) was described by Tom Holland as ‘an absolute tour de force.
-I can imagine it replacing Bertrand Russell’s History of Western Philosophy on many a bookshelf – certainly mine.’ and by Michael Ignatieff thus: ‘What I love about Kenan Malik’s book is its unashamed, unabashed ambition: he wants to write the history of moral thought, not just in the Western tradition, but of all the traditions that make up the global argument about the direction that the human moral compass should point.
+Malik’s most recent book is The Quest for a Moral Compass: A Global History of Ethics (Atlantic, 2014) was described by TOM HOLLAND as ‘an absolute tour de force.
+I can imagine it replacing Bertrand Russell’s History of Western Philosophy on many a bookshelf – certainly mine’.
+MICHAEL IGNATIEFF commented ‘What I love about Kenan Malik’s book is its unashamed, unabashed ambition: he wants to write the history of moral thought, not just in the Western tradition, but of all the traditions that make up the global argument about the direction that the human moral compass should point.
 The result is a tour de force of lucidity and narrative skill.’

 Kenan Malik’s website can be found here.